logzio/logz-api/README.md

 ## Adding new pages/categories
 1. Follow local deployment instructions

-2. Update the api spec under examples/logzio-public-api.yml.
-Divide the sections using `# ::::: NAME` and create a unique URL, summary, and operationId.
+2. Edit the API spec at `examples/logzio-public-api.yml`.
+Split sections with headers like `# ::::: NAME`.
+For each new endpoint, set a unique path (`/v1/account-management/time-based-accounts:`) or HTTP methods (`get`, `put`, etc.), add `summary`, and `operationId`.

-3. Add the new section to the relevant section under `sidebar.js`.
-Each category starts with `"type":"category"`, and each page starts with `"type":"doc"`.
-The ID and label should be unique.
+3. Add the new page or category to `sidebar.js`.
+Use `"type":"category"` for a new category, and `"type":"doc"` for a new page.
+ID and label must be unique.
+The page name should match the operationId you set in the `.yml`, for example, `operationId: updateTimeBasedAccount` should be added to sidebar.js like this: `{"type":"doc","id":"logz/update-time-based-account","label":"Update an account","className":"api-method put"}`

-4. Save your changes and run the plugin generate command `yarn docusaurus gen-api-docs logz` to generate the new page you created.
+6. Save your changes and run the plugin generate command `yarn docusaurus gen-api-docs logz` to generate the new page you created.